igstan/igstan.ro/posts/2013-06-08-dependencies-and-modules-in-scala.md

 Java.
 Any counter-argument will be greatly appreciated.
 I haven't written this blog post to prove someone is wrong.
 I actually wrote it so that I know what's the best tool for the job.
-And when it comes to DI in Scala, I see no clear arguments that the cake pattern is good for me.
+And when it comes to DI in Scala, I see no clear arguments that the cake pattern is best for me.

 Oh...
 I'm lying.
 There's actually a situation when there's no other choice.
 That's when you have no control over your own constructors, e.g., the Servlet API.